10 Easy Tricks to Teach Your Guinea Pig First

 If the guinea pig still isn’t offering to nibble it at all after a few minutes, try stuffing some food in the ball and hold it in front of them again.
 Every time their teeth touch the ball, give them a treat from your hand.
 You may need to stuff the ball with food a couple times before they fully catch on.
 Once you’ve done this a few times, try again without food in the ball, and reward for all nibbles on the ball.

 Practice until the guinea pig will consistently nibble on the ball for a treat.
 You can then wait for harder nibbles at the ball to give them the treat.
 Once the guinea pig is biting on the ball a bit harder and doing it quite consistently, you can move to holding the ball in your open palm or placing it on the ground.
 Continue to reward for all nibbling on the ball, but have a jackpot of treats ready to give the guinea pig the first few times they actually pick up the ball.
 Keep practicing this until the guinea pig is able to pick up the ball reliably.

 Set Your Guinea Pig Up For Success

 Remember to take your time and progress at your guinea pig’s pace when training new tricks.
 If your piggy gets distracted or confused, go back a step to where they were previously successful and keep practicing.
 Guinea pigs also learn best with short sessions and consistency.
 If possible, try to train for a couple minutes each day rather than 30 minutes once a week.

 Most importantly, be patient and have fun training your guinea pig!
 Training sessions are a great way to bond with your guinea pig.
-Once your guinea pig has mastered the list of tricks above, you can find even more tricks by clicking here.
-You can also join our email list for 7 more exclusive tutorials including bowling, untie your shoelaces, high five, and more.
+Once your guinea pig has mastered the list of tricks above, you can find a list of 7 more of the coolest tricks you can teach your guinea pig here.